christiansoucy/vmare-limacharlie/README.md

     - Back on the Wndows VM I will just manually execute our C2 implant.exe within an administrative Powershell
     - We should see our C2 session appear in the Sliver console
       ![Sliver](https://i.imgur.com/9WzEhqH.png)
-    - Typing "session" into the Sliver console we can take note of our session ID as well as confirm it's active
+    - Entering the "session" command into the Sliver console we can take note of our session ID.
     - Next we can interact with our C2 session by using the command "use [session_id]" in the Sliver console
     - Now we can start exploring our windows system with some simple commands like "info", "whoami", and "getprivs", then identify our working directory with "pwd" and examine network conncetions with "netstat"
     - If we run the command "ps -t" we can view running processes on the Windows system and note how Sliver will highlight it's own processes in green and detect defensive tools in red.
 This is a good example of how attackers can become aware of defensive tools a victim might be using
       ![Sliver](https://i.imgur.com/9qPc4Km.png)
-8. Observer EDR Telemetry thus far
+8. Observer Some EDR Telemetry
     - Now we can hop into the LimaCharlie UI and check out some of the telemetry that has been collected from our end point
     - First look at some processes and spend some time exploring.
 Take note that LimaCharlie does a nice job of showing processes that are signed and ones that are not.
 A process that carries a valid signature is often going to be benign itself, although legitimate processes can be used to launch a malicious process or code.
 Below shows our payload as an unsigned processs (missing the green check) as well as an indicator that it is "listening".
        ![Sliver](https://i.imgur.com/cKMLdR0.png)